Katie Mosley-Rusha, Court Program Specialist III

 Who is Eligible?

-• The person must be an Eligible Veteran Defendant (EVD);
+• The person must be a Eligible Veteran Defendant (EVD);

 • The person has the burden of proof to establish their EVD status;

-• EVD status must be established by a DD-214 Form showing the requisite campaign badge or period of wartime service;
+• EVD status may be established by a DD-214 Form;

-• Felony VOP cases are eligible for acceptance or placement into the VTC provided the sentencing Judge on a pending VOP case affirmatively authorizes the transfer of the VOP case into the VTC;
+• Both misdemeanor and felony VOP cases are eligible for placement into the VTC provided the sentencing judge on the pending VOP case authorizes the transfer of the VOP case into the MCVTC;

-• Felony cases are eligible for admission into the VTC by a motion pursuant to Fla.R.Crim.P.
-3.800(c) [“Reduction and Modification” of Sentences] upon agreement of the sentencing Judge, the SAO and the EVD;
+• Both misdemeanor and felony cases are eligible for admission into the HCVTC by a motion pursuant to Fla.R.Crim.P.
+3.800( c ) [“Reduction and Modification of Sentences”] upon agreement of the sentencing judge, the State Attorney’s Office (SAO) and the EVD;

 • The EVD must be accepted or placed into the HCVTC according to one of the methods specified in HCVTC “Policy and Procedures Manual”.